ByX0000/ByX0000/README.md

 <br/>
 <strong>Satoshi Nakamoto</strong><br/>
 <em>Identity unknown</em><br/><br/>
 Proved that the most revolutionary act in technology can be anonymous.
-Created Bitcoin, then vanished — leaving behind a protocol, not a personality.
+Created Bitcoin, then vanished, leaving behind a protocol rather than a personality.
 The ultimate open-source contribution: build something that changes the world, then let the world have it.
 </td>
 <td align="center" width="20%">
 <br/>